coralproject/ask-docs/docs_dir/user/ask.md

 You must have the following items installed:

 * **MongoDB**: You can find instructions on installing MongoDB [on the MongoDB website](https://docs.mongodb.com/getting-started/shell/).
-    * Make sure MongoDB is running before you proceed: use the command `mongod` to start running MongoDB as a daemon.
 * **Docker Toolbox**: You can install Docker Toolbox from the [Docker Toolbox product page](https://www.docker.com/products/docker-toolbox).
     * If you already have Docker installed, you'll want to make sure that you have Docker Compose version 1.7 or later.
 You can check your version using the command `docker-compose --version`.